1.800.858.7378 npic@ace.orst.edu

 • Consider using products that are lower in toxicity.
 Lower toxicity products say CAUTION on the label, instead of WARNING or DANGER.

-• These disinfectants are on EPA's Safer Chemical Ingredients List*.
-If your product has one of these, it will be listed on the front of the disinfectant container.
+• The following disinfectants are on EPA's Safer Chemical Ingredients List*.
+If your product has one of these active ingredients, it will be listed on the front of the disinfectant container.

 • Citric acid